pyoomph/pyoomph/docs/source/index.rst

 pyoomph lets you assemble quite arbitrary multi-physics and multi-domain problems directly in python, including custom equations, constraints and moving meshes.
 By generating symbolically derived C code, the performance of pyoomph is on par with hand-coded finite element implementations, but with a considerably lower workload to set up complicated problems.

+You can either browse the tutorial online or download a `PDF version <https://pyoomph.readthedocs.io/_/downloads/en/latest/pdf/>`__.

+The source code of pyoomph is hosted on `Github <https://github.com/cdiddens/pyoomph>`__.

 Tutorial
 ========